 Since there are only a few pieces, this project is not frustrating for young toddlers who are still learning how to hold their glue pots and sticks.

-Download the bee template by clicking on the thumbnail image, and let’s get started!
+Download the bee template and let’s get started!

 What You Need: